Algebraic solutions of linear differential equations: an arithmetic approach: Context, motivation and basic examples

 Therefore, for half of the primes $p$, the remainder is nonzero, hence \cref{prop:cartier} implies that $\op L$ does not admit only algebraic solutions. \end{example}

 \begin{example} Consider now the operator

 which is a tiny modification of the operator in \cref{ex:L2r}: only the constant term has changed.
-Then, the reduction modulo $p$ of $\partial_x^p \bmod \op L_r$ is equal to
+Then, for any prime $p \neq 2$ not dividing the denominator of $r$, the reduction modulo~$p$ of $\partial_x^p \bmod \op L_r$ is equal to

-For any $p$ not dividing (the numerator of) $2r-1$, the previous remainder is zero modulo~$p$.
-Therefore, for all but finitely many primes $p$, the remainder is zero.
-Can we conclude that the operator $\op L_r$ admits only algebraic solutions? \cref{conj:Grothendieck1} predicts that the answer is positive and, as we will see in \cref{sec:hypergeom}, this is indeed the case. \end{example}
+where the notation $\reallywidehat{(r + \frac{p-1}{2})}$ indicates that $r + \frac{p-1}{2}$ is missing in the above products.
+For any prime number $p>2$ not dividing the denominator of $r$ nor the numerator of $2r-1$, the previous remainder is zero modulo~$p$.
+Therefore, for all but finitely many primes $p$, the remainder is zero modulo~$p$.